 Adjacent to the church is the hospital, founded in 1663.
 Today it serves as a social centre for the needy, a shelter for old people, and a clinic for the treatment of malnourished children, and of physically and mentally disabled.

 Confusingly, Hermano Pedro is not buried in the church dedicated to and named for him, but here in nearby San Francisco.
 This is one of Antigua’s oldest churches, dating back to 1579, although little of that 16th century original remains today.
 Instead there is a substantial largely 19th century church, with extensive ruins to one side.

 The saint is buried in a large tomb on the north wall, and nearby a multitude of small stone plaques (photo 2) attest to the gratitude of those who believe themselves cured or otherwise helped by him.
-Outside to the left of the entrance you can see an unusual cross adorned (I assume) with items associated with the saint (photo 3).
+Outside to the left of the entrance you can see an unusual cross decorated with items associated with Christ's Passion, known as Arma Christi (photo 3).

 Admission to the church is free but there’s a small charge to visit the ruins and museum attached to them.
 The latter is devoted to the life of Hermano Pedro and displays some of his personal belongings as well as photos from the visit of Pope John Paul II in 2002 to mark his canonisation.